PragalvhaSharma/LLMmonitoring/README.md

 3. The `simulator-service` then takes this valid JSON event and sends it via an HTTP POST request to the `/ingest` endpoint of the `ingest-service`.
 4. The `ingest-service` receives the event, validates it, and stores it in an in-memory rolling window (last 5 minutes or 30 events).
 5. A developer or user can then access the `/metrics` and `/report` endpoints on the `ingest-service` to get real-time analytics based on the ingested events.
+6. A Next.js frontend dashboard running on Vercel fetches data from the `/report` endpoint to provide a rich visualization of the voice events.

 ## How to Test the Endpoints